PostRank Topblogs 2009 - #20 in Sharepoint

-In SharePoint 2010 you now have the ability to use LINQ syntax to fetch items from your lists instead of using the "traditional" approach of CAML queries.
+In SharePoint 2010, you now can use LINQ syntax to fetch items from your lists instead of using the "traditional" approach of CAML queries.
 (Including SPSiteDataQuery and SPQuery objects)

 Basics of LINQ?